-So you want to know what the biggest tires size you can fit on a Ford F150.
-Well, then this article is just for you.
-We’ll cover what fits and what doesn’t with the stock F150 suspension running stock wheels.
-We also cover a complete list of the biggest and widest tire sizes you can fit on a 17”, 18 “,and 20” rim as well as what you need in terms of leveling kits, rim sizes and the impact of removing the front crash bar.
+So, you’re keen to know the biggest tires you can fit on a Ford F150?
+Well, then this article is just for you!
+This article covers what sizes fit and what don’t with the stock F150 suspension running stock wheels.
+We also cover a complete list of the biggest and widest tire sizes you can fit on a 17”, 18 “, and 20” rim as well as what you need in terms of leveling kits, rim sizes, and the impact of removing the front crash bar.

-If you deice to go the biggest tire you can squeeze inside the wheel arch, keep in mind you will experience a drop in MPG, but nothing too significant unless you go 37” or bigger.
+If you decide to fit the biggest tires you can squeeze inside the wheel arch, keep in mind you will experience a drop in MPG, and if MPG is a concern then I would recommend this article which discusses how big tires affect MPG in more detail.
 If you opt for a more aggressive AT or MT tire, you will experience increased road noise inside the cabin.
 In most cases, the more aggressive, the noisier.

-Then there is the issue about the crash bars on all modern Fords.
-We’ll look at what that’s all about, and if you should remove them when trying to fit over-sized tires?
+Then there is the issue of the crash bars on all modern Fords.
+We’ll look into that in more detail and what it means if you do decide to remove them to fit oversized tires.

 Let’s start with safety first!